Nilia119/EUFOR/README.md

   - Booniehat and military cap in all colors.
   - All helmets can be slung with Grad Sling Helmets.
   - All helmets have a built-in cTAB camera (when cTAB is loaded separately).
+- Multiple Backpacks in all colors; when DLC is required, name includes [DLC].

 Planned features: